Finalising the sale

 prepare a standard security, the legal agreement between you and your mortgage lender - this gives the lender certain rights over the property, including the right to repossess and sell the home if you can't meet your mortgage payments

 arrange payment of any Land and Building Transaction Tax.

 Your mortgage lender will then transfer the money to your solicitor, who will pay the seller's solicitor for the property in exchange for the keys, the disposition in your name and some other legal documents.
 You solicitor will check that everything is in order before agreeing to hand over your money.
 When your solicitor is happy with all the legal documents and the mortgage money has gone through, you will get the keys to your new house (this is called 'settlement').
 You can now break open the champagne because you've just bought yourself a new home!

 Once the sale is completed, your solicitor will either register or record your ownership of the property in the relevant land register.
 Your solicitor will also register/record the standard security (mortgage deed) if you have a mortgage.
 There is a charge for this.
 You will usually have to pay this money to your solicitor who will pay the charge on your behalf.

 Read the page on title deeds to find out more about where the deeds are kept and what you need to do if you want to see them in the future.

-It is always worth making a will, even if you think you have nothing worth leaving to anyone.
+It is always worth making a Will even if you think you have nothing worth leaving to anyone.
 However, once you own your own home, it's even more important.
 Many people assume that when they die, their home and possessions will automatically go to their wife or husband, their partner or their children, but this is not always the case.
-Read the page on making a will to find out more.